-The library is organized by topic to facilitate browsing.
+The library is organized using the Library of Congress classification system.
 A database searchable by title and author is available by appointment with museum staff.

 The library is not able to lend out materials.